 Ms. Altman brings to bear a substantial background as a transactional lawyer serving clients in a broad array of commercial needs.
 In addition to assisting clients with IT and business process outsourcing activities, Ms. Altman has negotiated commercial contracts across the breadth of global supply chain networks, from manufacturing to distribution and retail, and has supported the commercial launch of numerous cloud-based services.
 She has also negotiated licenses of intellectual property rights in the software, IoT, FinTech, data analytics (big data), artificial intelligence, medical device, and biotechnology industries.
 She addresses privacy and data protection in commercial contracts, including many transactions in the financial services and healthcare industries.

 The commercial transactions and outsourcing arena demands technically sound, practical advice, informed by awareness of market conditions and best practices.
-To meet this need, Ms. Altman draws from the knowledge base and assistance of the Commercial Technology and Sourcing practice group, located across four continents, as well as firm resources in areas such as intellectual property, privacy and data protection, cybersecurity, artificial intelligence, blockchain, tax, employment, dispute resolution, bankruptcy, antitrust, and FDA.
+To meet this need, Ms. Altman draws from the knowledge base and assistance of the commercial technology and sourcing practice group, located across five continents, as well as firm resources in areas such as intellectual property, privacy and data protection, cybersecurity, artificial intelligence, blockchain, tax, employment, dispute resolution, bankruptcy, antitrust, and FDA.

 Ms. Altman is a frequent lecturer on commercial and technology issues affecting companies on the edge of tomorrow.